-Vivek Oberoi on Narendra Modi biopic: Was making film on a hero
+Vivek oberoi at pm film opener was making film on a hero

 The extent to which a film on the life and personality of Prime Minister Narendra Modi is influential is “evident from the fact that the Election Commission had to stop it from being released” during the Lok Sabha elections, Union minister Vijay Goel said at the premiere of PM Narendra Modi, the biopic on Modi, in the national capital on Monday.